 - 1 teaspoon ground ginger

-- Flour to coat the meat
+- all-purpose flour to coat the meat

 Instructions